MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 - A Failover Cluster installed and configured.

-- You have the **Full Control** permission the Failover Cluster.
+- You have the **Full Control** permission on the Failover Cluster.

 - A device to host the file share witness.
 Your device can be any device that can host an SMB 2 or later file share.

-  - If you're using a non-domain joined device, your cluster must be running Windows Server 2019 or later.
+- If you're using a non-domain joined device for the file share, your cluster must be running Windows Server 2019 or later.

 - The device hosting the file share witness must have a minimum of 5 MB of free space.

 - Administrative credentials to configure a file share on the witness device.

+> [!WARNING]
+> The use of a technologies like Distributed File System (DFS) or replicated storage is not supported with failover clustering.
+These can cause a partition-in-space or partition-in-time, where cluster node are running independently of each other and could cause data loss.

 ## Configure the file share